Trekkers tell us that the best parts of the National Trail are the rugged sections through remote areas.

 Register Your Trek

 A strong mountain bike is recommended as there will be significant sections of rough trails, off road paths and numerous river crossings.
 Speed should not be not a priority and your bike should be set up for strength and lightness with low gearing and off road tyres.
-Sections of the Bicentennial National Trail are unsuitable for bikes and the Guidebooks provide general advice on these sections and offer alternative routes to bypass particularly challenging sections.
+Sections of the National Trail are unsuitable for bikes and the Guidebooks provide general advice on these sections and offer alternative routes to bypass particularly challenging sections.
 The reasons for these diversions include especially steep sections over difficult terrain requiring you to push your bike up, obstacles requiring you to lift your bike over and river crossings requiring you to push your bike through.

 The travel light advice is important for cyclists on the National Trail.
 Weight becomes a physical strength issue on sections of the Trail where you may have to lift your bike over obstacles, or push you bike up steep sections.
 Cyclists may like to consider travelling with vehicle support.
-A reminder, however, that motorised vehicles are not permitted on the BNT but it is possible to plan to meet a support vehicle.
+A reminder, however, that motorised vehicles are not permitted on the NT but it is possible to plan to meet a support vehicle.

 - Respect the environment